The New Jersey adult-use cannabis sales market was opened at the Verano Zen Leaf dispensary in Elizabeth in Union County this morning.

 “I got laughed at.
-And that laughing continued for years and years until we ended up gathering a bunch of legislators and going out to Colorado,” he said.
+That laughing continued for years and years until we ended up gathering a bunch of legislators and going out to Colorado,” he said.
 “I wasn’t sure we were ever going to get here, but here we are.”

 “He wasn’t there yet, but he did get around to it and became our number one cheerleader,” he explained.
 “So, Governor, thank you.”

-“The insanity and stupidity of the War on Drugs, it was an absolute misstep,” Scutari said regarding his motivation for championing the issue.
+“The insanity and stupidity of the War on Drugs, it was an absolute misstep,” Scutari said.
+He was describing his motivation for championing the issue.

-“I’m not sure they’ll be permitted to do so,” Scutari said about Jersey City Mayor Steve Fulop and Bayonne Mayor Jimmy Davis seeking to block off duty police officers from consuming.
+“I’m not sure they’ll be permitted to do so,” Scutari said.
+He spoke about Jersey City Mayor Steve Fulop and Bayonne Mayor Jimmy Davis seeking to block off-duty police officers from consuming.